 FREE facility assessments to help libraries identify energy-saving opportunities, from

-efficient HVAC systems and
+efficient HVAC systems to

-variable-speed motors.
+variable speed motors.
 An energy engineer will visit your facility to develop a report detailing recommended energy efficiency projects.
 Each facility assessment recommendation includes estimated cost, incentives and projected simple payback.